hm-lang/core/proposals/README.md

 Trying to assign a negative value will throw a compiler error.

 Like with enums, you can specify the integer type that backs the mask, but in this case it must be an unsigned type, e.g., `mask u32`.
-Note that by default, the `maskType` is exactly as many bits as it needs to be to fit the desired options, rounded up to the nearest standard unsigned type (`u8`, `u16`, `u32`, `u64`, `u128`, etc.).
+Note that by default, the `mask_type` is exactly as many bits as it needs to be to fit the desired options, rounded up to the nearest standard unsigned type (`u8`, `u16`, `u32`, `u64`, `u128`, etc.).
 We will add a warning if the user is getting into the `u128+` territory.